 For the reporting month, there was no environmental complaint referred from EPD.
-Complaint investigations would be conducted in accordance with the complaint handling procedure in the EM&A Manual if receive.
-For the reporting month, two (2) noise exceedances of air-borne noise Limit Level were recorded at The Waterfront (CNM-3) on 13 & 27 March 2013.
-No air-borne noise exceedance of Action Level was recorded in the reporting month.
+Complaint investigations were conducted in accordance with the complaint handling procedure in the EM&A Manual if receive.
+For the reporting month, no record of exceedance of air-borne noise Action and Limit Levels.